 Episode 26: Thomas Oléron Evans – Spatial Games and Agent Based Models

-In this episode, I am interviewed about my own research by Hrishi Ballal, another CASA researcher.
+In this episode, recorded back when I was a doctoral student, I am interviewed about my own research by Hrishi Ballal, another CASA researcher.